 The tachometer indicates engine speed in revolutions per minute (r/min).
-The red zone 1 is shown in the illustrations.
+Do not rev engine into the red zone (1).

 When engine speed approaches the red zone, shift to a higher gear.
 Operating the engine in the red zone may cause serious engine damage.